This example shows how to tune the parameters and monitor the signals of an algorithm running on Raspberry Pi board.

 5. Click Stop button in the Simulink model.

 At this point, your model is running on Raspberry Pi board.
-As the model runs on hardware, it communicates with Simulink model in External mode using TCP/IP.
+As the model runs on hardware, it communicates with Simulink model in External mode using XCP on TCP/IP.

 1. Notice that the user LED is glowing almost constantly.
 This means that the selected threshold is too low and that the algorithm misinterprets even a minor motion energy change as an intrusion.
-You need to find a more optimal value of the threshold.
+You must find a more optimal value of the threshold.

-2. Double-click the Threshold block in the model, increase its value, and click OK or Apply.
+2. Using the Threshold slider in the model increase the threshold value.
 This changes the threshold value in the model running on the board.

 3. Check whether the glowing pattern of the LED has changed.
-The LED should light up every 10 and 11.5 seconds in a correctly tuned algorithm.
+The LED must light up every 10 and 11.5 seconds in a correctly tuned algorithm.

 4. If there is no change in LED light pattern, repeat the Steps 2 and 3 until you find the right value of the threshold.